-HERITAGE - 4: PERSONAL LOOK INTO THE PAST, Three Favourite Museums - Plus One 'Bonus'
+HERITAGE - 4: A PERSONAL LOOK INTO THE PAST, Three Favourite Museums Plus One 'Bonus'

-My choices are a cross-section, large and small, north and south, beginning on home territory: Middlesbrough, Teesside
+My choices are a cross-section, large and small, north and south, beginning close to home territory: Middlesbrough, Teesside

 Launched last year, an exhibition of artefacts and memorabilia to mark the onset of the 'Great War'.
 'It'll all be over by Christmas' was the favourite phrase.
 It wasn't and the war was brought fairly close to Middlesbrough when both Hartlepool and Scarborough were shelled from the sea.
 See what was put on show, it might be linked to your family history